otto-de/api-guidelines/api-guidelines/rest/contract/openapi/rules/must-use-semantic-versioning-in-openapi-specification-files.md

 ---
-type: MUST
 id: R000064
 ---

-# use semantic versioning in OpenAPI specification files
+# MUST use semantic versioning in OpenAPI specification files

 In order to generate meaningful changelogs and version numbers, OpenAPI specification files need to follow [semantic versioning](https://semver.org).